This topic contains information on the following:

 3. Process and distribute the payments per the instructions in the order.

 NOTE: It is important to remember that the work state becomes the responding state once the initiating state requests services and an order is registered.
-This means North Carolina could be the initiating or the work/responding state.
+This means NC could be the initiating or the work/responding state.

 Under UIFSA, the employer must comply with a direct withholding if it contains all the information indicated in the “DIRECT INCOME WITHHOLDING PROCEDURES” subsection above.
 The order remains in effect until it is suspended or terminated by a tribunal or by the state that issued the order.